ibm-cloud-docs/openshift/openshift_overview.md

 # Overview
 {: #overview}

-Learn more about {{site.data.keyword.openshiftlong}}, its capabilities and the options that are available to you to customize the cluster to your needs.
+Learn more about [Red Hat OpenShift on IBM Cloud](https://www.ibm.com/cloud/openshift){: external}, its capabilities and the options that are available to you to customize the cluster to your needs.
 {: shortdesc}

 ## Understanding Red Hat OpenShift on IBM Cloud